 (9) Ensure that the provider's contact information, including but not limited to address, telephone number, fax number and email address, is current.
 In the event of a change in contact information, the provider shall notify ODM via the medicaid information technology system (MITS) and its designee, no later than seven calendar days after such changes have occurred.

-(a) Validation of service delivery shall include, but not be limited to the date and location of service delivery, arrival and departure times, the dated signature of the provider and the dated signature of the individual or authorized representative.
-All signatures shall be obtained at the end of every visit or upon completion of the scheduled service.
-When services are rendered in multiple visits per day, signatures must be obtained upon completion of each visit.
+(a) Verification of service delivery shall include, but not be limited to the date and location of service delivery, service start and end times, and the signatures of the provider and the individual or authorized representative.

-(b) Acceptable signatures include, but are not limited to a handwritten signature, initials, a stamp or mark, or an electronic signature.
-Any accommodations to the individual's or authorized representative's signature shall be documented on the all services plan.
+(b) Acceptable signatures include, but are not limited to a handwritten signature, initials, a stamp or mark, or an electronic signature, including electronic visit verification (EVV).
+Any accommodations to the individual's or authorized representative's signature shall be documented on the person-centered services plan.

 (c) Collection and maintenance of documentation, including through technology-based systems, must be in compliance with the requirements set forth in paragraph (B)(10) of this rule.